AlejandraAlejo/AlejandraAlejo/README.md

 - 👋 Hi, I’m @AlejandraAlejo
-- 👀 I’m interested in Videogames, Music (I listen all types but currently I'm in my Chillhop phase), Movies and Series (Currently I'm watching Breaking Bad...
-I know it's late 😛)
+- 👀 I’m interested in Videogames, Music (I listen all types but currently I'm in my Chillhop phase), Movies and Series.
 - 🌱 I’m currently learning how to be a better tester in manual and automation testing.
 Also I would like to learn some DevOps and Javascript (so I can be better at protractor 😃)
+- 📖 Starting with Playwright... 😄

 <!---
 AlejandraAlejo/AlejandraAlejo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.